Skip to main content

 Surgical follow-up

-Your plastic surgeon will monitor for potential complications (such as formation of fistulas or openings of palate into nose) to determine if any additional palatal procedures are needed.
+Your plastic surgeon will see your child annually to monitor their facial growth and to continue to follow surgical healing and palatal motion.
 Because the nature of cleft lip and palate makes it possible that a patient will require surgery later in life, we continue to follow our patients in the long term.

 Speech and language assessments

-Shortly after birth, a speech and language pathologist will evaluate your child’s feeding skills and oral-motor development to determine the need for any specific treatment or procedures.
-In the early years, our team will partner with your pediatrician to monitor for delays in speech and language development, and make any appropriate referrals for early intervention.
+Shortly after birth, your child will be seen by a speech and language pathologist to evaluate your child’s feeding skills and oral-motor development.
+This will determine the need for any specific treatment or procedures.
+In the early years, our team will partner with your pediatrician to monitor for delays in speech and language development, and we will make any appropriate referrals for early intervention.

-Around 3 years of age, when children have the ability to follow directions and speak in sentences, we begin yearly speech and language evaluations during clinic visits to assess palatal function.
+An initial language evaluation will occur at the first team visit at 18 months of age.
+After that initial evaluation, your child will be seen annually through adolescence.
 Due to changes in the growth of the face and oral structures as your child grows, routine evaluations continue through the teen years to monitor language development, articulation and vocal quality.

-Our internationally recognized speech pathologists work with your plastic surgeon, orthodontist and dentist to plan individualized treatment needed to improve your child’s communication skills and make recommendations for speech therapy or surgery as needed.
+Our internationally recognized speech pathologists work with your plastic surgeon and orthodontist to plan individualized treatment needed to improve your child’s communication skills and make recommendations for speech therapy or surgery as needed.

 Dental and orthodontic care

-Our dental and orthodontic specialists keep track of your child’s dental growth and development, making recommendations regarding proper care for developing teeth, as well as the timing of any necessary surgical procedures or corrective orthodontics.
-Our specialists will partner with your primary care physicians and other specialists to meet each patient’s dental and orthodontic needs.
+Routine dental care can be provided by your local dentist and should begin at age 1.
+Your child will be evaluated by our team orthodontist annually.
+Our orthodontic specialists keep track of your child’s dental growth and development, making recommendations regarding proper care for developing teeth, as well as the timing of any necessary surgical procedures or corrective orthodontics.
+Our specialists will partner with your primary care physicians, local dentist and other specialists to meet each patient’s dental and orthodontic needs.

 Psychosocial counseling and support

-A dedicated psychologist is available to evaluate patients for potential academic, psychological and personal difficulties that may accompany a craniofacial condition.
-Our specialists can offer supportive therapy and provide guidance in dealing with peers and relatives, as well as make appropriate referrals for comprehensive evaluation and intervention.
+A dedicated psychologist is available to evaluate patients for potential academic, psychological and social challenges that may accompany a craniofacial condition.
+Our specialists can provide guidance in coping with medical and surgical procedures, navigating visible differences, and facilitating social and school functioning.
+We can help with appropriate referrals for comprehensive evaluation and intervention when more specific or local support services are needed.

 Resources to help